someoneuk/antilag/README.md

 # antilag.lua
-antilag localscript for roblox exploit
+a roblox exploit to lower lag and increase significantly by changing and optimizing meshparts, vfx and baseparts